 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City does not have any items that qualify for reporting in this category at this time.
+The City has one item, pension plan, is reported in the government-wide statement of net position, which qualifies for reporting in this category at this time.